Silverpop/mobile-connector-sdk-android/README.md

 ```objective-c
 [[UBFManager sharedInstance] trackEvent:[UBF namedEvent:@"PLAYER LOADED" params:@{ @"Event Source View" : @"HomeViewController", @"Event Tags" : @"MVSTERMIND,Underground" }]];
 ```

-### UBFManager Operations

-The goal of UBFManager is serve the simple purpose of posting UBF Universal Events to Engage while masking the more complicated management tasks such as (network reachability, persistence, and authentication) from the SDK user.

-* tracking UBF events - Posts your individual events to Engage.
-Local cache is taken into consideration and events are not posted until "ubfEventCacheSize" configuration value is reached.
-Once that value is reached then the events are batched and sent to Engage to reduce network traffic.
-You may set the value of "ubfEventCacheSize" if you do not wish for local caching to take palce.
-* handleLocalNotification - utility method invoked SDK user invokes when their application receives a local notificaiton
-* handlePushNotificationReceived - utility method for received push notification.
-This method also handles searching the notification for EngageSDK parameter values like Current Campaign (configurable).
-* handleNotificationOpened - utility method for opened notifications.
-Method handles searching the notifications for EngageSDK parameter values like Current Campaign (configurable)
-* handleExternalURLOpened - utility method for external URL opened (email or website deeplink on the device for example) and handles searching the notifications for EngageSDK parameter values like Current Campaign (configurable)

 ## Local Event Storage